drodarie/neuron-game/README.md

-# Simulation game for point-neurons
+# Simulation game of point-neurons

 This educational game should help players to understand neuron electrical activity through simulation.